necheffa/nsddyn/README.md

 The `automated_integration.sh` script assumes you are running with a standard GNU userspace and have both `cURL` and `jq` in your `$PATH`.

+The `test/nsddynum/run.sh` script assumes your current working directory is `test/nsddynum/` and performs behavioral tests on the nsddynum binary.

 ## Licensing

 nsddyn is released under the terms of the GPLv3 license, a copy of the GPL is provided in the COPYING file located in the root of this repo.